orzechowskid/eleanor/README.md

     route: String
     component: any

-`component` is intended to be a `ReactElement` but will accept any object or primitive you want.
+`component` is intended to be a `ReactElement` but can be any object or primitive you want.
 ### Router.registerRoutes(routes)
     router.registerRoutes(
       Array<Object> // a list of route definitions